krakend/krakend-documentation/deploying/ci-cd.md

 COPY --from=builder --chown=krakend /tmp/krakend.json .
 {{< /highlight >}}

+The `Dockerfile` above has two stages:
-Notice how the lines above `check` that the configuration is valid using a starting template `krakend.tmpl` and output the compiled template into a `/tmp/krakend.json` file.
-This file is the only addition to the final Docker image.
+ The `check` command compiles the template `krakend.tmpl` and any included sub-template inside and outputs (`FC_OUT`) the resulting `/tmp/krakend.json` file.
+The `krakend.json` file is the only addition to the final Docker image.

-It assumes that you have a file structure like this:
+The example above assumes you have a file structure like this:

     .
     ├── config
     │   ├── partials
     │   ├── settings
     │   │   ├── prod
     │   │   │   └── env.json
     │   │   └── test
     │   │       └── env.json
     │   └── templates
     │       └── some.tmpl
     ├── Dockerfile
     └── krakend.tmpl

-And that you build with something like:
+Generate the skeleton above with:
+{{< highlight bash >}}
+mkdir -p config/{partials,settings,templates}
+mkdir -p config/settings/{prod,test}
+touch Dockerfile krakend.tmpl
+{{< /highlight >}}

+Now the only missing step to generate the image, is to build it, making sure that the environment argument matches our folder inside the `settings` folder:

 {{< terminal title="Docker build" >}}
-docker build --build-arg ENV=prod -t krakend-prod .
+docker build --build-arg ENV=prod -t mykrakend .
 {{< /terminal >}}

+The resulting image including your configuration will weight around `80MB`.

 ## Running the integration tests
 TO-DO